lnccbrown/HSSM/README.md

 HSSM can be directly installed into your conda environment on Linux and MacOS.
 Installing HSSM on windows takes only one more simple step.
 We have a more detailed [installation guide](https://lnccbrown.github.io/HSSM/getting_started/installation/) for users with more specific setups.

-**Important Update:** From HSSM 0.2.2, the official recommended way to install HSSM is through conda.

 ### Install HSSM on Linux and MacOS (CPU only)

 Use the following command to install HSSM into your virtual environment: